-SELECTION OF INDEPENDENT ACCOUNTANTS
+SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee has selected the firm of Deloitte & Touche LLP to serve as the principal independent accountants of Sonic for the fiscal year ending December 31, 2005.
+The Audit Committee has selected the firm of Deloitte & Touche LLP to serve as the principal independent registered public accounting firm of Sonic for the fiscal year ending December 31, 2006.
 Deloitte & Touche LLP has acted in such capacity for Sonic since its organization in 1997.